Akash23q2/rawagent-sdk/README.md

 python example.py
 ```

-The agent can answer questions like *"what's the weather in Tokyo?"* or *"is it raining in London?"* using real-time data.
-It's a minimal but complete example of the full stack: LLM → tool call → API → response.
+The agent can answer questions like *Open a website, speak something etc.* It's a minimal but complete example of the full stack: LLM → tool call → API → response.

 ---